bbauska/zombiePolitics/README.md

 ing the most basic problems facing the prospects for social justice and global democracy.
-Public values matter, and they must become part of any ongoing attempt to give meaning to politics, the ethical imagination, and the promise of an aspir­ ing democracy.
+Public values matter, and they must become part of any ongoing attempt to give meaning to politics, the ethical imagination, and the promise of an aspir­ ing democracy.</p>

-SECTION III
+<h2>SECTION III</h2>

-Brutalizing Youth in the Age of Zombie Politics No Bailouts for Youth Broken Promises and Dashed Hopes
+<h3>Brutalizing Youth in the Age of Zombie Politics No Bailouts<br>
+for Youth Broken Promises and Dashed Hopes</h3>

-By almost any political, economic, and ethical measure, Barack Obama’s elec­ tion victory in 2008 inherited a set of problems produced by one of the dark­ est periods in American history.1 In the eight years prior to 0bama’s presidency not only did the spaces where genuine politics could occur largely disappear as a
+<p>By almost any political, economic, and ethical measure, Barack Obama’s elec­
+tion victory in 2008 inherited a set of problems produced by one of the dark­ est periods in American history.1 In the eight years prior to 0bama’s presidency not only did the spaces where genuine politics could occur largely disappear as a